Udupi Sri Krishna Matha

-Udupi Shri Krishna Temple is a well-known historic Hindu temple dedicated to Lord Krishna and Dvaita Matha located in the city of Udupi in Karnataka, India.
+Udupi Shri Krishna Temple is a well-known historic Hindu temple dedicated to Krishna and Dvaita Matha located in the city of Udupi in Karnataka, India.
 The Matha area resembles a living Aashram, a holy place for daily devotion and living.
 Surrounding the Shri Krishna Temple are several temples namely the Udupi Anantheshwara Temple which is over a thousand years old.

 History

-The Krishna Matha was founded by the Vaishnavite saint Jagadguru Shri Madhvacharya in the 13th century.
-He was the founder of the Dwaita school of Vedanta.
-It is believed that Madhwacharya found the vigraha of Shri Krishna in a large ball of gopichandana.
-As told by Sri Madhvacharya, in his Tantrasara Sangraha, the Vigraha is placed Pashchimabhimukha (facing west).
+The Krishna Matha was founded by the Vaishnavite saint Madhvacharya in the 13th century.
+He was the founder of the Dvaita school of Vedanta.
+It is believed that Madhvacharya found the vigraha of Krishna in a large ball of gopichandana.
+As told by Madhvacharya in his Tantrasara Sangraha, the Vigraha was placed initially in the east direction.
+Due to intense devotion shown by Kanakadasa, the deity is said to have turned Pashchimabhimukha (facing west).
 All the other Vigrahas in other Ashta Muthas face west as well.
-Devotees always have darshan of Lord Krishna through the inner window, known as the Navagruha Kindi & the outer window known as the Kanakana Kindi, which is decorated by an arch named after the great saint Kanakadasa.
+Devotees always have darshan of Krishna through the inner window, known as the Navagraha Kindi and the outer window known as the Kanakana Kindi, which is decorated by an arch named after the saint Kanakadasa.
 A statue has also been erected.
 A similar window covers the immediate front of the Vigraha and is called Navagraha Kindi.
-It is often mistaken to be the Kanakuna Kindi.
+It is often mistaken to be the Kanakana Kindi.

 The temple opens at 5:30 hours IST.
 The unique feature of the temple is that the deity is worshipped through a silver-plated window with nine holes (Navagraha Kindi).
-The temple also offers prasadam (lunch) at noon and is popularly called Anna Brahma as it feeds a vast number of devotees.
+The temple also offers prasada at noon and is popularly called Anna Brahma as it feeds a vast number of devotees.

 Krishna Matha

 The daily sevas (offerings to god) and administration of the Krishna Mathas is managed by the Ashta Mathas (eight monasteries).
 Each of the Ashta Mathas performs temple management activities for two years in a cyclical order.
-They are collectively known as the Ashta Mathagalu in Kannada.
+They are collectively known as the 'Ashta Mathagalu' in Kannada.
 Each Ashta Matha has its own deity which is called Pattada Devaru.

-The Krishna Matha is known throughout the world for its religious customs, traditions and tenets of Dvaita or Tatvavada philosophy.
+The Krishna Matha is known for its religious customs, traditions and tenets of Dvaita or Tatvavada philosophy.
 It is also the center of Daasa Saahitya, a form of literature that originated in Udupi.